Mapping data flows in Azure Data Factory

 The graph displays the transformation stream.
 It shows the lineage of source data as it flows into one or more sinks.
 To add a new source, select Add source.
 To add a new transformation, select the plus sign on the lower right of an existing transformation.
 Learn more on how to manage the data flow graph.

 The configuration panel shows the settings specific to the currently selected transformation.
 If no transformation is selected, it shows the data flow.
-In the overall data flow configuration, you can edit the name and description under the General tab or add parameters via the Parameters tab.
+In the overall data flow configuration, you can add parameters via the Parameters tab.
 For more information, see Mapping data flow parameters.

 Each transformation contains at least four configuration tabs.